gwpachlatko/anything-goes/_posts/2020-04-29-corona-lack-of-strategy.md

 It goes without saying that I am all for keeping the death toll as low, those of delicate health as protected, and the general situation in intensive care units across the country as relaxed as any possible.

-Until about a week ago, I was convinced that the government is trying their best to accomplish just that but lacks in terms of proper communication.
+Until about a week ago, I was convinced that the government is trying their best to accomplish just that but simply lacks in terms of proper communication.
 I might have been wrong, though.

 Quite a number of policies issued of late show signs of confusion and distress — to suspect that our authorities also lack both direction and focus is not so far–fetched, I’m afraid.
 <!--more-->

 Some weeks ago, I had a brief chat with one of my neighbours.
 Of course, we were also discussing the latest policies then issued and how these were, would, and might be affecting all of us: the economy, society in general, but also us mere individuals.

 “Who do you think would have done better [as a chancellor in this situation]?” he asked.
 I confessed that I could not think of anyone in particular who would have done better.
-Simply because the situation was — and still is — such that a government (or anyone) can not succeed.
+Simply because the situation was — and still is — such that a government (or anyone, really) can not succeed.
 The stated goal can only be to fail less miserably.

 ### Never Rely on Statistics That Contain No Conclusive Information